stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/customresources.md

 * `argocd` can be used to list `sourceRepos` that point to your gitops repositories.
 The field is required if you want to create an ArgoCD AppProject for the tenant.

-* `namespaceLabels` can be used to distribute common labels among tenant namespaces.
+* `namespaceLabels` can be used to distribute labels among tenant namespaces.
+  * `common` distributes labels among all tenant namespaces
+  * `specific` distributes given `labels` among given tenant `namespaces`

-* `namespaceAnnotations` can be used to distribute common annotations among tenant namespaces.
+* `namespaceAnnotations` can be used to distribute annotations among tenant namespaces.
+  * `common` distributes annotations among all tenant namespaces
+  * `specific` distributes given `annotations` among given tenant `namespaces`

 * Tenant will have an option to create *sandbox namespaces* for owners and editors, when `sandbox` is set to *true*.
   * Sandbox will follow the following naming convention **{TenantName}**-**{UserName}**-*sandbox*.